instabase/ci-cd-workflows-NW/README.md

 - Follow Git best practices such as pulling before committing, resolving merge conflicts, etc.

 ### 5. Migrate to Target Environment
-1. Once your app is ready for migration, merge the feature branch into the `main` branch by creating a pull request (PR).
+1. Once your app is ready for migration, ensure all changes are committed and pushed to your `feature/*` branch.
-2. Upon merging the PR, the CI/CD workflow will be triggered, and the app will be migrated to the target environment.
+2. The **Migrate to Target** workflow will be triggered automatically after the **Fetch Latest Code** workflow successfully completes on your `feature/*` branch—**merging into `main` is not required**.
+3. The migration workflow will:
+    - Validate your `config.json` and necessary fields.
+    - Install dependencies and migration toolkit.
+    - Create or update the project and app in the target environment, with rollback logic for failures.
+    - Create the deployment if specified.
+    - Create or update a Git tag for the app version.
+    - Roll back or delete builds if app creation fails.
+4. Monitor workflow progress and results in the PR checks or the GitHub Actions tab for your branch.

 ---